-Scholarships and Grants can be a great resource in helping students to pay for college because they do not have to be repaid.
-While Florida College has many scholarship opportunities for our students, we also want to empower you to seek outside scholarships in your community.
+Scholarships and Grants can be a great resource in helping students pay for college because they do not have to be repaid.
+While Florida College has scholarship opportunities for our students, we also want to encourage you to seek outside scholarships.
 Campus Employment is another avenue to funding your education.
 Take a look at the scholarship, grant, and employment opportunities that may available to you.

 Academic Scholarships for Incoming Freshmen

 High school graduates applying to Florida College who meet certain criteria become automatically eligible for the following academic scholarships:

 |President's Merit Scholars||National Merit Finalist or Semi-Finalist||Full Tuition|